webdingens/penalty-box-math/Readme.md

 X add addition tables
 X change page title
 X use invariable font face of noto sans
-- click outside should close menu
+X click outside should close menu
-- menu open shouldn't be part of the initial state of settings
+X menu open shouldn't be part of the initial state of settings X should stay part of settings because of each menu toggling off the other when opening (mutually exclusive to share space) -> revised: doesn't need to be part of settings, because they close on click outside
-  - should stay part of settings because of each menu toggling off the other when opening (mutually exclusive to share space)
+  X remove open state of off canvas menus from settings
 - add favicon

 ## Stopwatch